jaredleviwalton/esub_job_data_downloader/README.md

     - A folder containing all items listed in the Excel sheet (Note: This folder may be empty if no items were found).
 This includes attachments found in each email.
   - Issues
     - Excel sheet listing items available on eSUB
-    - A folder containing all items listed in the Excel sheet (Note: This folder may be empty if no items were found).
+    - A folder listing issues (Note: This does not have an associated folder).
 - Construction Docs
   - Field Notes
     - A folder containing all items found on the field notes page (Note: This does not have a Excel sheet).